 \subsection{Synopsis of lecture IV}

-Lecture IV introduced three new topics: symmetries in the form of MPOs which underly the integrability of special classes of quantum spin chains; the higher dimensional generalization of MPS to PEPS, and the corresponding manifold which parametrizes low-energy states of gapped higher dimensional lattice models; and MPO symmetries that satisfy a so-called \emph{pulling trough symmetry} which characterize the different gapped (topological) phases of such systems.
+Lecture IV introduced three new topics: symmetries in the form of MPOs which underlie the integrability of special classes of quantum spin chains; the higher dimensional generalisation of MPS to PEPS, and the corresponding manifold which parametrises low-energy states of gapped higher dimensional lattice models; and MPO symmetries that satisfy a so-called \emph{pulling through symmetry} which characterises the different gapped (topological) phases of such systems.
 Concerning integrability, we demonstrated that the Yang-Baxter equations are a consequence of the fundamental theorem of MPS.
 It would be wonderful if this point of view leads to more general classes of integrable models, such as the ones satisfying non-trivial categorical symmetries (see lecture V).

-We showed that SPT phases in 2D lattice systems are characterized by non-trivial MPO symmetries whose associators encode 3-cocycles, leading to the classification of 2D SPT phases.
-However, the pulling-trough symmetries of PEPS open up completely new ways of realizing topological phases of matter in 2D systems if no global symmetries are involved.
+We showed that SPT phases in 2D lattice systems are characterised by non-trivial MPO symmetries whose associators encode 3-cocycles, leading to the classification of 2D SPT phases.
+However, the pulling through symmetries of PEPS open up completely new ways of realising topological phases of matter in 2D systems if no global symmetries are involved.
 We demonstrated the existence of intrinsic topologically ordered lattice systems in the form of quantum doubles, and showed that those systems exhibit symmetry breaking with respect to the entanglement degrees of freedom.
-This was the first hint that the Landau paradigm can be saved if you describe many-body phases of matter in terms of the symmetries of the underlying PEPS representation: different phases realize the symmetries of the tensors in a fundamentally different way.
+This was the first hint that the Landau paradigm can be saved if you describe many-body phases of matter in terms of the symmetries of the underlying PEPS representation: different phases realise the symmetries of the tensors in a fundamentally different way.